University of North Carolina Athletics

 • Rosenbluth is one of 172 selections in the first round, supplemental first rounds or allocation drafts over eight different sports.

-• The New England Patriots selected quarterback Drake Maye with the No. 3 pick in the first round of the 2024 NFL Draft.
-Maye was the 25th UNC football player chosen in the first round of the NFL Draft.
+• The Los Angeles Chargers selected running back Omarion Hampton in the first round of the 2025 NFL Draft.
+Hampton was the 26th UNC football player chosen in the first round of the NFL Draft.
 Linebacker Lawrence Taylor (1981), defensive end Julius Peppers (2002), two of the NFL’s all-time defensive stars, and quarterback Mitch Trubisky (2017) were each selected No. 2, the highest picks by a Tar Heel.

 • Dave Lemonds (1968) and B.J.
 Surhoff (1985) were the first players selected in the Major League Baseball Draft, and Chris Carrieri was the first overall selection in the 2001 Major League Soccer Draft.